UW-INFO442-SP23/Sustainable-Goats/README.md

 npm install
 ```

-In order to run the application Type the following command
+In order to run the application, type the following command

 ```bash
 npm start